wlonk/arcadia/rules/outcomes.rst

 in front of you.
 If you have used tokens to re-draw the card, only the final card remains in front of you.

-Draw one card per outcome in play, plus one for any advantage or leverage you may have.
+Draw one card per outcome in play.
+If any of the following pertain, you may draw one more card:

+-  Family boon
+-  Personal boon
+-  Leverage (including superior social status)
+-  Help from another character

+You don't draw one card per thing from that list; just one card if any of them pertain.

+Assign the cards to the outcomes at play as you wish, discarding any excess cards.
+Once the uncertainty is resolved, take all the cards and shuffle them back into the deck, except those that end up on outcomes that say "keep".

 Particular outcomes
 -------------------